Online Joint Assortment-Inventory Optimization under MNL Choices: The Online Optimization Algorithm

 \end{restatable}

-\Cref{lemma-convergence-barmu} establishes that $\bar \recv_{i,\ell}$ is a \emph{consistent} estimator for the reciprocal attraction parameter $\mu_{i} = 1/v_i$, as the estimation error of $\bar \recv_{i,\ell}$ vanishes to zero when $T_{i, \ell}$ grows indefinitely.
-The error bound in \Cref{equ-concentration-bound-true-mu} also quantifies the uncertainty of the estimator, which will be useful in designing our exploration-exploitation algorithm (see \Cref{subsec-naive-extension} \Cref{lemma: coverage-probability}).
-Based on \Cref{lemma-convergence-barmu}, we can also establish the consistency and error bound of the attraction parameter estimator $\bar{v}_{i, \ell}$.
-Note that for the error bound in \Cref{lemma-convergence-barmu} to hold for a product $i$, we need product $i$ to be assorted in sufficiently many epochs so that $T_{i, \ell} > 48\log (\sqrt{N}\ell + 1)$.
+\Cref{lemma:convergence-barmu} establishes that $\bar \recv_{i,t}$ is a \emph{consistent} estimator for the parameter $\mu_{i} = 1/v_i$, as the estimation error of $\bar \recv_{i,t}$ vanishes to zero when $k_{i, t}$ grows indefinitely and $Q_{i, t}$ vanishes to $0$.
+The error bound in \Cref{eq:concentration-bound-true-mu} quantifies the uncertainty of the estimator, which will be useful in designing our exploration-exploitation algorithm (see \Cref{subsec-naive-extension} \Cref{lemma: coverage-probability}). \Cref{lemma:convergence-barmu} also ensures the consistency and error bound of the attraction parameter estimator $\bar{v}_{i, t}$.
+Note that the error bound in \Cref{lemma:convergence-barmu} relies on product $i$ being purchased sufficiently many times by the end of cycle $t-1$ (\ie, large enough $k_{i, t}$) so that $Q_{i, t} < 1/48$.
 We refer to this condition as the \emph{adequate exploration} condition.
-In our algorithm, we will force exploring products that fail to satisfy the condition, so that the errors of our proposed estimators are always well controlled.
-We will show that the forced exploration has a negligible cost and does not change the overall regret rate.
+However, the expected regret incurred when some products are not adequately explored is negligible, as detailed in the proof of \Cref{thm-main} below.